apaneiro/solius_reader/README.md

 # solius_reader
-Put a webcam in front of your utility meter and AWS Rekognition sends the reading over MQTT to a MQTT server of your choice.
+Put a webcam in front of your Solius controller and let AWS push the readings over mqtt

-note: if you restart the addon you will need to update the baseline value.

 ## Config
 upd_interval: value in seconds to be used as interval between data refreshes.